“IT HAPPENED ON A TUESDAY. WHICH IS WEIRD, COS NOTHING INTERESTING EVER HAPPENS ON A TUESDAY. EVERYONE KNOWS THAT.”

 The play explores friendship, sibling love, family, identity, grief, bullying, loneliness and responsibility.
 And in the process we might just learn something about ourselves as well as some astronomical theories of the multiverse!

 Cast size: 9 – 50, any gender.
 Suitable for all ages.

 Tuesday was commissioned for the National Theatre Connections Festival 2020/2021.

 When the Connections Festival couldn’t take place at the National due to the Coronavirus pandemic, the plays were filmed and you can watch them [here], including Tuesday from Shetland Youth Theatre.

-Tuesday is published in the 2020 Anthology from Methuen Drama, and is due to be published stand-alone by Nick Hern Books next year.
+Tuesday is part of the 2020 Anthology from Methuen Drama, and is published as a stand-alone playtext by Nick Hern Books.

 If your Youth Theatre, school or group are interested in performing Tuesday, please email email@example.com.

-All images and artwork: James the Scribe / National Theatre
+Images and artwork: Nick Hern Books, James the Scribe / National Theatre